fasttime/JScrewIt/Features.md

 _Available in Safari before 10.0+.
 This feature is not available inside web workers._
 <a name="NO_IE_SRC"></a>
 ### `NO_IE_SRC`
-A string representation of native functions typical for most engines with the notable exception of Internet Explorer.
+A string representation of native functions typical for most engines with the notable exception of Internet Explorer.<br>
 A remarkable trait of this feature is the lack of extra characters in the beginning of the string before "function".

 _Available in Chrome, Edge, Firefox, Safari, Opera, Android Browser and Node.js._